jdboisvert/quotes-service/README.md

         -   404: Quote does not exist
         -   500: Error getting quote

--   Update details of a quote connection
+-   Update details of a quote

     -   Method: PUT
     -   URL: /api/quote/update/{id}